Islam during the Tang dynasty: Early contacts between Islam and China

-Hamada Hagras in which he reported that "Islam arrived China during Tang era in 651, during summer of the second year of the era of Emperor Gaozong; in that year was the first Arab embassy to the court of the Tang Dynasty, This is the first direct contact between the Chinese and the Arabs".

 Arab people are first noted in Chinese written records, under the name Dashi in the annals of the Tang dynasty (618–907), (Tashi or Dashi is the Chinese rendering of Tazi—the name the Persian people used for the Arabs).
 Records dating from 713 speak of the arrival of a Dashi ambassador.
 The first major Muslim settlements in China consisted of Arab and Persian merchants.

 Arab sources state Qutayba ibn Muslim briefly took Kashgar from China and withdrew after an agreement but modern historians entirely dismiss this claim.

 The Arab Umayyad Caliphate in 715 AD deposed Ikhshid, the king of the Fergana Valley, and installed a new king Alutar on the throne.
 The deposed king fled to Kucha (seat of Anxi Protectorate), and sought Chinese intervention.
 The Chinese sent 10,000 troops under Zhang Xiaosong to Ferghana.
 He defeated Alutar and the Arab occupation force at Namangan and reinstalled Ikhshid on the throne.

 Chinese General Tang Jiahui led the Chinese to defeat the following Arab-Tibetan attack in the Battle of Aksu (717).
 The attack on Aksu was joined by Türgesh Khan Suluk.
 Both Uch Turfan and Aksu were attacked by the Türgesh, Arab, and Tibetan force on 15 August 717.
 Qarluqs serving under Chinese command, under Arsila Xian, a Western Turkic Qaghan serving under the Chinese Assistant Grand Protector General Tang Jiahui defeated the attack.
 Al-Yashkuri, the Arab commander and his army fled to Tashkent after they were defeated.